ArPiRobot/arpirobot.github.io/docs/devs/components.md

 #### **ArPiRobot Drive Station**
 Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-DriveStation)

 The PC-side control software for ArPiRobot robots.
-This interfaces with a running robot program (using the PythonLib's NetworkManager).
-This means that Drive Station compatibility mostly depends on the version of the PythonLib in use on the robot.
+This interfaces with a running robot program (using the CoreLib's NetworkManager).
+This means that Drive Station compatibility mostly depends on the version of the CoreLib in use on the robot.

 #### **ArPiRobot Deploy Tool**